BlakeGuilloud/npm-publish/README.md

 Usage:

-import stripAndShapePhone from 'strip-and-shape-phone'; // Your NPM package.
+const stripAndShapePhone = require('strip-and-shape-phone'); // Your NPM package.

 const phoneNumber = '843-555-1234'; // The string to be formatted.